 I’m so excited to finally be sharing this Rosé and IPA Before the Big Day Couples Wedding Shower.

 My Aunt, Janet, joined me in co-hosting and took charge of the food, while I planned out the decor, drinks, and desserts.
 Read on for all the details!

 This post may contain affiliate links, which means if you make a purchase from my link I may make a small commission at no cost to you.
 For more information, visit my disclosures page.

-Rosé and IPA Before the Big Day Couples Shower Theme
+Rosé and IPA Before the Big Day Couples Wedding Shower Theme

 I’m posting these a little out of order as this wedding shower was actually the second one of the Summer.
-For the first shower, we threw a Bubbles and Brews Before the I Dos theme (coming soon!), and when we asked this bride and groom what they would like for a theme, they said “something similar.”
+For the first shower, we threw a Bubbles and Brews Couples Wedding Shower theme, and when we asked this bride and groom what they would like for a theme, they said “something similar.”

 I started brainstorming some options.
 Who doesn’t love Rosé wine on a hot day?
 Or maybe you are more of a beer connoisseur?
 Why not combine both into something everyone will love.

 We set our sights on a couples wedding shower that had plenty of feminine highlights with a few masculine touches so that we didn’t alienate all the guys.
 We invited over family for a backyard bash and said cheers to the future bride and groom.